pnp/cli-microsoft365/docs/manual/docs/cmd/tenant/status/status-list.md

 # tenant status list

-Gets health status of the different services in Office 365
+Gets health status of the different services in Microsoft 365

 ## Usage